-The FY 2024 Proposed Budget for the E&C Department reflects an overall increase of 10.3% from the FY 2023 Approved Budget.
-The operating budget for the department increased by \$4.4 million, an increase of 8.1%.
+The FY 2024 Approved Budget for the E&C Department reflects an overall increase of 10.3% from the FY 2023 Approved Budget.
+The operating budget for the department increased by \$4.3 million, an increase of 7.9%.
 The increase is associated with an increase in the water reconstruction work and is offset in part by a decrease in sewer reconstruction work.
-The department's capital budget increased by \$57.2 million or 10.5%.
+The department's capital budget increased by \$57.1 million or 10.5%.
 Recent rise in inflation is the primary source of the increase to the capital budget coupled with the FY 2023 reductions.
 This resulted in an increase to water rehabilitation and sewer and water reconstruction work and is offset in part by a decrease in the Piscataway Bioenergy project.

 Overall, 5 new positions are added to the E&C department that consists of 2 plumbing inspectors and 3 project managers for the water and sewer infrastructure projects.
-Additional work years changes were done to address the department's operational needs.
+Additional work years changes were done to address the department's operational needs including 3 transfers to Production and I to Laboratory Division and I transfer from Innovation & Research Division.